-Primus Carménère Apalta – Colchagua Valley 2018: Often I find Carménère to me a harsher brooding wine.
+Primus Carménère Apalta – Colchagua Valley 2018: Often, I find Carménère to be a harsher brooding wine.
 I was pleasantly surprised because of this wine’s bright and lively attributes.
 I discovered one of the most balanced Carménères I have sipped.
 On the nose, find aromas of cedar and red fruits.
 On the palate, I found flavors of Cherry accented by black pepper on the finish.

 Best Wine 2020 Zinfandel

 Papaperietro Perry Zinfandel 2017: This Zinfandel is elegant, a quality I prefer in Zinfandel instead of the harsher and hotter quality and an overabundance of pepper so often found in the area.
 The wine exudes flavors of dark fruits with a mild hint of pepper.

 Best Wine 2020 Cinsault